ecmwf/odc/docs/content/implementation/decoding-data.rst

          .. note::

-            C++ interface does not support decoding of frame data into row-major layout.
+            C++ interface does not support automated decoding of frame data into row-major layout.
 In this case, recommended API is C. Alternatively, you can construct a :ref:`custom memory layout <decoder-custom-layout>` decoder instead.

       .. group-tab:: Fortran